nimisha-yadav/Slackmarks/README.md

  - Visit Chrome Settings & ensure that the Developer Mode is turned on in Extensions.
  - Click Load unpacked extension.
  - Select the directory.
- - :tada: It's done!

 ## How to use
-- Press `Cmd + B`
-- Or Right-click mouse and select `Slack this`
+- Right-click mouse and select `Slack this`
 - A _notification_ comes from __bookmarks-bot__
 - All your bookmarks are saved in __bookmarks-bot__ chat window!